ddecicco330web/meet/README.md

 # Meet Features

+## Descrition
+Meet is a serverless, progressive web application built with React.
+Meet allows users to search and learn details about events around them.

 ## Feature 1: Filter Events by City.
 **User Story:** As a user, I would like to be able to filter events by city so that I can see the list of events that take place in that city.